its-fatemeh-mh/its-fatemeh-mh.github.io/_pages/about.md

 # About Me

-:woman_technologist: I'm an incoming PhD student at Texas A&M University, [Department of Computer Science and Engineering](https://engineering.tamu.edu/cse/index.html),  starting Fall 2024.
+👩‍💻 I'm an incoming PhD student at Texas A&M University, [Department of Computer Science and Engineering](https://engineering.tamu.edu/cse/index.html),  starting Fall 2024.
 I'll be fortunate to work at [Dream Lab](https://www.xiameng.org/DreamLab/), under the supervision of [Dr. Meng Xia](https://www.xiameng.org/).

 :microscope: My research interests are mainly in Education Technology and Human Computer Interaction.